 CAUTION: If BitLocker is not suspended before updating the BIOS, the next time you reboot the computer it will not recognize the BitLocker key.
 You will then be prompted to enter the recovery key to progress, and the computer will ask for this on each reboot.
 If the recovery key is not known this can result in data loss or an unnecessary operating system reinstall.
-For more information about this subject, search in the Knowledge Base Resource at www.dell.com/support.
+For more information about this subject, search in the Knowledge Base Resource at Dell Support Site.

-- 1. Go to www.dell.com/support. - 2.
+- 1. Go to Dell Support Site. - 2.
 Click Product support.
-In the Search support box, enter the Service Tag of your computer, and then click Search. - NOTE: If you do not have the Service Tag, use the SupportAssist feature to automatically identify your computer.
+In the Search support box, enter the Service Tag of your computer, and then click Search. - NOTE: If you do not have the Service Tag, use the SupportAssist to automatically identify your computer.
 You can also use the product ID or manually browse for your computer model. - 3.
 Click Drivers & Downloads.
 Expand Find drivers. - 4.
 Select the operating system installed on your computer. - 5.
 In the Category drop-down list, select BIOS. - 6.
 Select the latest version of BIOS, and click Download to download the BIOS file for your computer. - 7.
-After the download is complete, browse the folder where you saved the BIOS update file. - B. Double-click the BIOS update file icon and follow the on-screen instructions.
-For more information, search in the Knowledge Base Resource at www.dell.com/support.
+After the download is complete, browse the folder where you saved the BIOS update file. - 8.
+Double-click the BIOS update file icon and follow the on-screen instructions.
+For more information, search in the Knowledge Base Resource at Dell Support Site.